MJoergen/nexys4ddr/dyoc/Episodes/ep02_-_Binary_Digits/README.md

 Welcome to the second episode of "Design Your Own Computer".
 In this episode we will be accomplishing several tasks:
-* Display 8 binary digits on the screen.
 * Reorganize the code into separate subdirectories.
+* Display 8 binary digits on the screen, based on the slide switches on the board.

 The computer can now read the position of the slide switches and display as binary digits on the screen.

-## Overall design of the computer
+## Reorganizing the code into separate subdirectories

 The computer we're building will in the end contain four separate parts, each belonging in a separate directory:
 * vga  : VGA interface (GPU)
-* mem : Memory (RAM and ROM)
-* cpu : 6502 CPU
+* main : Main part consisting of CPU and memory.
 * kbd  : Keyboard interface
 * eth  : Ethernet interface

 Before we proceed it is useful to organize the source code in smaller units, each with a single responsibility.
 So we will keep comp.vhd as the top level block describing the entire computer, but move any logic into smaller parts.
-So far we only have a VGA block, but eventually we'll have blocks for Memory, CPU, Keyboard, and Ethernet.
+So far we only have a VGA block, but eventually we'll have blocks for Main, Keyboard, and Ethernet.
 We will leave the clock divider in comp.vhd for now.

 The directory vga will contain three files: